We’ve received great feedback on last week’s DIY security tricks that we’re back with a part 2.

 No one likes having their possessions taken.
 So let’s be one step ahead of opportunistic thieves with these next few handy DIY security tricks.

 Protect the sliding doors

 Glass back doors are frequently overlooked in home security upgrades.
 Thieves often don't think twice about smashing them in.
-This has led to a significant portion of break-ins occurring at victims' properties.
-One clear reason is this point of entry isn't visible from the street, and so neighbours are less likely to raise an alarm.
+This has led to a significant portion of break-ins occurring on victims' properties.
+One clear reason is this point of entry isn't visible from the street, and so neighbours are less likely to raise an alarm when they can't see what has happened.
 The best chance of reducing this risk is to install a tough security screen and door.
 This will dissuade any thief looking for a quick break.
-Install one with multiple points of locks and installing a screen door closer.
+Install one with multiple points of locks and install a screen door closer.

 Another major point for thieves to gain access to your home is by forcing a window open.
 You can make their job difficult and time-consuming by adding window restrictors.
 These small devices stop the window from opening past a certain point.
 It is a simple 5-minute task that any novice DIYer can do.

 Cheat tip: If you are looking for a cheaper alternative, buy some sturdy wooden dowel rods.
 Measure to ensure that they fit snugly into place in the track and at the right length.
-This will only work for those with sliding windows.
+However, this will only work for those with sliding windows.